Category: Wordsmyth Blog

 The Interactive World Map for Children in WILD

 The Wordsmyth Illustrated Learner’s Dictionary (WILD) includes all the world’s countries as headword entries.
 In addition to the definition and pronunciation, each country’s entry contains a map illustration showing the country and the region surrounding it.
-In addition, the interactive World Map for children, found in the WILD Collections, gives children an opportunity to view the parts of the world from the top level (the World), to the continent level, to the region level (in some cases), to the individual country level, and back up again.
+In addition, the interactive World Map for children, found in the WILD Collections, gives children an opportunity to view the parts of the world from the top level (the World), to the continent or region level, to the individual country level, and back up again.
 (For Canada and the United States, one can navigate further down to the province or state level.)

-Mousing over a continent or region, such as Africa, Europe, Southeast Asia, or Middle East, will highlight that region and allow it to be explored.
-Clicking on a region will bring up an audio icon for the region’s pronunciation and an icon that links to its dictionary entry.
+Mousing over a continent or region, such as Africa, Europe, Southeast Asia, or Middle East, will highlight that region and bring up an audio icon for the region’s pronunciation and an icon that links to its dictionary entry.

 click to enlarge